JayHoltslander/jays-html5-boilerplate/README.md

 ### Manual install

 Copy the files to your Packages directory.
+On a Mac in Finder this is located at: ``~/Library/Application Support/Sublime Text 3/Packages/User/``.
+In the Terminal the path is ``~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/``

 <!-- ### Package Control install